 - Double-click on the PuTTY icon and a "PuTTY Configuration" window will pop up (as shown in the image below).
-In the "Host Name (or IP address)" box, enter: login.msi.umn.edu, replacing resourcename with your desired MSI resource (such as mesabi, mangi, etc).
+In the "Host Name (or IP address)" box, enter: resourcename.msi.umn.edu, replacing resourcename with your desired MSI resource (such as mesabi, mangi, etc).

 - In the left panel, under Window, select "Translation".
 Ensure the "Remote character set" is UTF-8

 [This step is optional.
 It is required only if you wish to use programs with a graphical interface.
 Under the "SSH" category, select "X11".
 Check the box next to "Enable X11 forwarding".
 (Make certain you have a local X client for Windows such as Xming configured, or this step will have no effect and X programs will not be able to open the display.)

 - Return to "Session" in the left panel and in the "Saved Sessions" box, type in the name you would like to use to refer to this session, then click "Save".

 - The next time you start PuTTY you will be able to recall a saved profile by clicking on the name and then clicking on "Load".
 Click on "Open" to start the connection.